dagger/dagger/docs/current/sdk/go/guides/406009-multiplatform-support.md

 ### Create new multi-platform images

-The next step is to build on the previous example by:
+The next step builds on the previous example by:

 1. Building binaries for each of the platforms.
 We'll use Go binaries for this example.
 1. Combining those binaries into a multi-platform image that we push to a registry.